charbonnierg/jetstream.py/README.md

 ## About model generation

-A first attempt was made to generate `pydantic` models from [`JSON Schemas` files](https://github.com/nats-io/jsm.go/tree/v0.0.25/schemas/jetstream), sadly the generated files were not valid or complete.
+A first attempt was made to generate `pydantic` models from [`JSON Schemas` files](https://github.com/nats-io/jsm.go/tree/v0.0.25/schemas/jetstream) using [`datamodel-code-generator`](https://github.com/koxudaxi/datamodel-code-generator), sadly the generated files were not valid or complete.

 A script is available in `build-tools/` repository to generate models automatically.
 Run the following command to generate the files: